On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Introduction

-In reality, data buyers necessarily request multiple accesses to the data.
+In reality, data buyers necessarily request multiple periods of usages of the same data for different purposes.
 This induces other challenges of privacy preservation design in the data market.
-First, an individual owner's valuation of privacy can change over time due to learning-by-doing, context-dependence of privacy, or influence from external factors.
-For example, monetary compensation at one data access may influence a data owner's valuation of privacy at the next round of data access.
-The same data owner may in some cases severely concern about, but under some other circumstances be indifferent to, privacy leakages (\cite{acquisti2015privacy}).
-Also, an individual's preference over privacy loss tends to be influenced by external aspects that aim to activate or suppress privacy concern, for example, fake news is spread to create illusions of safe (resp. risky) cyber environment to encourage (resp. discourage) data sharing.
-As a result, the change of context or time-evolution of external influences may lead to dynamics of personal valuation of privacy.
-Therefore, one-shot or myopic privacy protection (e.g., fixed or independent policy over time) no longer provide adequate protection according to the perspective of dynamic data usages.
-Second, the total privacy loss might be amplified and accumulative when the number of data accesses increases due to the inevitable privacy loss at each single access.
-Technically, this suggests that a budget or tolerance of the total privacy loss of data owners has to be considered in the design of the market model.
+First, an owner's instrumental component of the preference can endogenously change over time due to, for example, leaning-by-doing, context-dependence of privacy, or influence from external factors; his intrinsic component of the preference can also be time-varying due to some exogenous impacts.
+For instance, the realized privacy protection (i.e., the realization of $\epsilon$) in one data usage may influence their privacy preference at the next usage of data.
+The same data owner may in some cases be severely concerned about, but under some other circumstances be indifferent to, privacy leakage \cite{acquisti2015privacy}.
+Also, an owner's privacy preference tends to be influenced by external aspects that aim to activate or suppress privacy concerns.
+For example, fake news is spread to create illusions of a safe (resp. risky) cyber environment to encourage (resp. discourage) data sharing.
+As a result, the endogenous instrumentalness, the change of context, or time-evolution of external influences may lead to dynamics of an owner's privacy preference.
+Second, the total privacy loss might be amplified and accumulative when the number of data usages increases due to the inevitable privacy loss in each individual usage.
+For example, the composition of $k$ randomized algorithms, each of which is $\epsilon$-differentially private, is at least $k\epsilon$-differentially private \cite{dwork2006calibrating,kairouz2017composition}.
+To mitigate the risk of losses due to privacy leakage, our model allows each data owner to terminate his participation at the end of each data usage if he cannot tolerate the expected loss by continuing to participate.

-In this paper, we study the economy of data privacy and consider a privacy trading market as a part of data market activities.
-The market consists of a group of data owners (owners), who are the prospective participants to contribute private data by surrendering limited amount of privacy, and a single data buyer (buyer), who requests multiple accesses to the owners' private data by providing differential privacy guarantees and monetary compensation for the corresponding privacy loss.
-We capture the fundamental tradeoff between the differential privacy and the accuracy of data analysis, which characterizes the conflict between owners' preferences and the buyer's desire: owners prefers a smaller $\epsilon$ to obtain a certain degree of privacy while the buyers prefers a larger $\epsilon$ to extract more value from the data (through more accurate data analysis).